openpnp/openpnp/Advanced-Camera-Calibration.md

 # Results/Diagnostics
 ![Results/Diagnostics](https://user-images.githubusercontent.com/50550971/142743235-727d22b7-29f0-4c87-a18b-fc6ad4f25971.png)

-The first item displayed here is the **Calibrate Head Offsets** (for top cameras) or the **Camera Location** (for bottom cameras).
-For the default top camera, the calibrated offsets displayed here are just a mirror of what was entered on the Position tab.
-If multiple top cameras are mounted on a head, the default top camera must be calibrated first as the head offsets of all other top cameras are calculated relative to the default camera's head offsets.
-For bottom cameras, the location displayed here is the X-Y coordinates of the physical camera and Z is the Z coordinate determined by auto focus.
+The first item displayed here is the **Calibrated Head Offsets** (for top cameras) or the **Camera Location** (for bottom cameras).
+For top cameras, this is the horizontal offset compensation needed due to the optical axis of the physical camera not being perfectly vertical.
+This keeps coordinates captured with the top camera at the height of the primary calibration fiducial prior to this calibration consistent with coordinates captured after this calibration.
+For bottom cameras, this is the X-Y coordinates of the physical camera and Z is the Z coordinate determined by auto focus.

 **Units Per Pixel** displays the computed units per pixel at default Z for this camera.
 Note that images are scaled such that the units per pixel is the same in both the X and Y directions.